Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

 \end{theorem}

 Before we prove our theorem, we explain its meaning through some special cases.
-According to the theorem the only restriction on the layout $\alpha$ is forced via the sub-lattice $\mathcal{L}$, but otherwise we are free to choose the type of the ancilla qubits.
+According to the theorem, the only restriction on the layout $\Lambda$ is forced via the vectors of $\Delta_{odd}$, more precisely via the sub-lattice $\mathcal{L}$, but otherwise we are free to choose the type of the ancilla qubits.
 Consider the case of the $NE^2N$-stabilisers.
-Since we have $\Delta(\vec{n},\vec{e},\vec{e},\vec{n})_{odd} = \{2\vec{e},4\vec{e}+2\vec{n}\}$, we have $\mathcal{L} = \{2x\vec{n}, 2y\vec{e}\colon x,y\in\Z\}$.
-Therefore, a valid layout $\alpha$ for the $NE^2N$ case needs to be constant on both sublattices $\mathcal{L}$ and $\mathcal{L}+\vec{e}+\vec{n}$.
-In particular, we may only get a quantum CSS code (after wrapping around a torus, see \Cref{sec:parallelograms}) if $\alpha$ is ``Layout 1'', up to translation.
-Note that this gives the stabilisers of a surface code with uniform schedule, except the stabilisers have parallelogram shapes instead of square, just like in \Cref{sec:motivating_example}.
+Since we have $\Delta(\vec{n},\vec{e},\vec{e},\vec{n})_{odd} = \{2\vec{e},4\vec{e}+2\vec{n}\}$, we have $\mathcal{L} = \{2x\vec{n} + 2y\vec{e}\colon x,y\in\Z\}$.
+Therefore, a valid layout $\Lambda$ for the $NE^2N$ case needs to be constant on both sublattices $\mathcal{L}$ and $\mathcal{L}+\vec{e}+\vec{n}$.
+In particular, we may only get a quantum CSS code (after wrapping around a torus, see \Cref{sec:app-parallelograms}) if $\Lambda$ is ``Layout 1'', up to translation, which is what we had in \Cref{sec:app-motivating_example}.
 We note that the $NE^2N$-stabilisers require the full connectivity of the square-grid architecture (\Cref{fig:square_grid}).
-As another example with weight-$4$ stabilisers one may consider $NESW$-stabilisers, for which a quick calculation shows that all stabilisers are forced to be of the same type, so it cannot give rise to a quantum CSS code due to \Cref{thm:Thm1}.